 Steer Clear of Social Media

 It is best to stay away from any social media until your case is resolved.
-The other driver’s insurance company and their attorney will most likely search for any information online that can be used against you.
+The other driver’s insurance company and their personal injury attorney will most likely search for any information online that can be used against you.
 Statements and posts that seem innocent to you can easily be twisted to create doubt that your injuries are severe.

 Hire a Car Accident Lawyer